TrellixVulnTeam/chromium-infra_OF7I/doc/users/contacting_troopers.md

 For fastest response, please use the provided templates:

 *   **[General requests]**: for most cases.
+*   Permission/ACL requests:
+    *   [Git repos]: file a bug at [go/fix-chrome-git] for read/write access to specific git repos
+    *   [Google Storage, CIPD, other]: chops-security team will handle these requests
 *   [Machine restart requests]: if a machine appears to be offline and you know that it's managed by the Labs team.
 *   [Mobile device restart requests]: if a mobile device appears to be offline